MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 az local-context delete --name resource_group_name
 ```

-> [!NOTE] Local context does not get updated when an Azure resource is deleted.
+> [!IMPORTANT] Local context does not get updated when an Azure resource is deleted.
 >
 > ```azurecli
 > # delete a resource group